 Each type of alimony is intended for a specific purpose and duration.
 The type of alimony awarded by a Florida court is determined by the specific details of each divorce case.
 As of July 1, 2023, Florida law no longer allows courts to award permanent alimony.
 Courts can order that alimony be paid as a lump sum or in periodic payments..

-In Florida, bridge-the-gap Alimony helps the recipient spouse meet financial obligations while transitioning from being married to being single.
+Bridge-the-gap alimony helps the recipient spouse meet financial obligations while transitioning from being married to being single.
 Bridge-the-gap alimony is outlined in Florida Statute 61.08 (5).
-Bridge-the-gap support is limited to two years and terminates if the contributing spouse dies or the supported spouse remarries.
-Bridge-the-gap alimony can be awarded as a monthly payment or a lump sum payment.
+This type of spousal support is limited to two years and terminates if the contributing spouse dies or the supported spouse remarries.
+Bridge-the-gap alimony is awarded as a monthly payment or a lump sum payment.
 In Florida, bridge-the-gap alimony cannot be modified in amount or duration of the payments.

 Who Qualifies for Bridge-the-Gap Spousal Support in Florida?

 In Florida, bridge-the-gap alimony is typically awarded to a divorcing spouse in a short-term marriage during which they were financially dependent on the other spouse.
-To qualify for bridge-the-gap alimony A divorcing spouse must demonstrate a difficulty in meeting their basic financial needs after divorce in order to qualify for bridge-the-gap alimony.
-To demonstrate a difficulty meeting their basic financial needs, the spouse may provide the court with pay stubs, bank statements, and a detailed breakdown of their expenses.
+To qualify for bridge-the-gap alimony the recipient spouse must demonstrate a difficulty in meeting their basic financial needs.
+Pay stubs, bank statements, and a detailed breakdown of their expenses may be provided to the court to demonstrate the need for bridge-the-gap alimony.

-In Florida, rehabilitative alimony is designed to provide financial support for a spouse while he or she establishes or reestablishes the ability to support themselves.
-Rehabilitative alimony is often awarded for spouses who chose to play a supportive role during their marriage.
-For example: Rehabilitative alimony may be used to fund college expenses or career counseling sessions.
+Rehabilitative alimony provides financial support for a spouse while he or she establishes or reestablishes the ability to support themselves.
+Rehabilitative alimony is often awarded to spouses who chose to play a supportive role during their marriage.

 Under Florida Statute §61.08 (6), rehabilitative alimony may be awarded to assist a party in establishing self-sufficiency through either the redevelopment of previous skills or credentials; or the acquisition of the education, training, or work experience required to develop appropriate employment skills or credentials.

-Before rehabilitative alimony is awarded, the spouse requesting alimony must provide a specific and defined rehabilitative plan, including costs, duration, and how it will result in the receiving spouse becoming self-sufficient.
+A spouse requesting rehabilitative alimony is required to provide a specific and defined rehabilitative plan, including costs, duration, and how the plan will result in the recipient spouse becoming self-sufficient.
 The duration of rehabilitative support is not rigidly limited.

 Durational alimony provides the receiving spouse with financial support for a specific amount of time after the divorce.
 Generally durational alimony payments cannot exceed the length of the marriage.
 It is not applicable for marriages lasting less than three (3) years.